Josh Naylor Player Props: Guardians vs. Nationals

 Nationals Pitching Rankings

-- The 7.1 strikeouts per nine innings put together by the Nationals pitching staff ranks 29th in the league.
+- The 6.9 strikeouts per nine innings put together by the Nationals pitching staff ranks last in MLB.

-- The Nationals have a 4.80 team ERA that ranks 21st among all league pitching staffs.
+- The Nationals have the 22nd-ranked team ERA among all league pitching staffs (4.88).

-- Nationals pitchers combine to rank 22nd in baseball in home runs given up (20 total, 1.4 per game).
+- Nationals pitchers combine to give up 21 total home runs at a clip of 1.4 per game (to rank 22nd in baseball).

-- The Nationals are sending Kuhl (0-0) to the mound for his third start of the season.
+- The Nationals will send Corbin (1-2) out for his fourth start of the season.
+He is 1-2 with a 7.71 ERA and nine strikeouts in 14 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the Colorado Rockies, when he went five innings, allowing five earned runs while giving up six hits.
+- The lefty's most recent appearance was on Tuesday against the Los Angeles Angels, when he went five innings, surrendering four earned runs while allowing seven hits.

+- The 33-year-old has put up an ERA of 7.71, with 5.8 strikeouts per nine innings, in three games this season.
+Opponents have a .375 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.